openstack/osprofiler/README.rst

     }

-   * base_id - <uuid> that is equal for all trace points that belong to one trace, it is done to simplify the process of retrieving all trace points related to one trace from collector
+   * base_id - <uuid> that is equal for all trace points that belong to one trace, this is done to simplify the process of retrieving all trace points related to one trace from collector
    * parent_id - <uuid> of parent trace point
    * trace_id - <uuid> of current trace point